scott-mcdonald/JsonApiFramework/README.md

 // --------------------------
 // Document                    Represents a JSON API document.
 // DocumentContext             Represents a session with a JSON API document.
-// IResource                   Abstracts the concept of a CLR resource.
-This is a marker interface
-//                             and has no methods.
-//
-//                             Rationale for requiring this interface is to "mark" resource classes
-//                             for compile-time generic constraint purposes.
-//
-//                             This aids in compile-time checks and generic inferences in the
-//                             progressive fluent style builder interfaces/classes of the framework.
 //
 // Blogging CLR Types
 // ------------------